RetroJohn86/PoGo-Unpacked-APK/Readme.md

 All images in this repo are found and mined and are located are organized based on category e.g. Animator, AudioClip, Font, Mesh, Shader, Sprite, TextAsset and Texture2D.

 **+** **NOTE:** For Tidy and More Structure Repository go to the **Others Collection Links**, linked Below, Thank You.
 Looking for something Old in a previous Asset APK that's not in the repo?
-Check out the APK Records: [Click Here](https://mega.nz/folder/B6Qn3ahS#TCNhmVq3bklCpalAzYbcDQ).
+Check out the APK Records: Click Links [Mega](https://mega.nz/folder/B6Qn3ahS#TCNhmVq3bklCpalAzYbcDQ).
+[Google](https://drive.google.com/drive/folders/1Y3K-SycQ50DXziwON9pvbG_JTVS5PLnP?usp=sharing).
 You will need Software too get asset for this location e.g. Asset Studio, Unity and more.

 ## __**Disclaimer**__